CUBRID/cubrid-manual/en/sql/query/show.rst

     *   If the value is UNI, it is a unique index.
 (The unique index allows multiple NULL values but you can also set a NOT NULL constraint.)
     *   If the value is MUL, it is the first column of the non-unique index that allows the given value to be displayed in the column several times.
 If the column composes a composite unique index, the value will be MUL.
 The combination of column values can be unique but the value of each column can appear several times.
 *   Default : Default value defined in the column
-*   Extra : Additional information available about the given column. **AUTO_INCREMENT** The column attribute must have the auto_increment value.
+*   Extra : Additional information available on the given column.
+For the column with **AUTO_INCREMENT** constraint, it shows the 'auto_increment'.

 If a **FULL** keyword is used, it displays the additional information, collation.